fernanda-palacios/checkout-calc-mobile/README.md

 The React Native App is created with Expo.

-Please pull the project and do folloing commands to run repository locally.
+Please clone the project and do folloing commands to run repository locally.

-0. Clone repo and goto repo's root path.
+# 0. Clone repo and goto repo's root path.

-1. install expo cli for react native tools. npm install --global expo-cli
+# 1. install expo cli for react native tools.
+npm install --global expo-cli

-2. install dependencies and packages. npm i
+# 2. install dependencies and packages.
+npm i

-3. run repo locally
+# 3. run repo locally
 expo start

-4. once the window pops out, choose the emulator you would run code with (IOS, Android)
+# 4. once the window pops out, choose the emulator you would run code with (IOS, Android)